SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

     > [!NOTE]
     > To have access to the Compliance Search cmdlets, an administrator or eDiscovery manager must be assigned the Mailbox Search management role or be a member of the Discovery Management role group.

-- **Search across primary and archive mailboxes in Outlook on the web** Users can search across their primary and archive mailboxes in Outlook on the web.
+- **Search across primary and archive mailboxes in Outlook on the web**: Users can search across their primary and archive mailboxes in Outlook on the web.
 Two separate searches are no longer necessary.

-- **Archive Skype for Business content** Exchange 2016 supports archiving of Skype for Business content in a user's mailbox.
+- **Archive Skype for Business content**: Exchange 2016 supports archiving of Skype for Business content in a user's mailbox.
 You can place Skype for Business content on hold using In-Place Hold and use In-Place eDiscovery to search Skype for Business content archived in Exchange.

 For more information, see [Messaging policy and compliance in Exchange 2016](../policy-and-compliance/policy-and-compliance.md).